Mount Everest: Supplemental oxygen

 Most expeditions use oxygen masks and tanks above 8000 m.
 Everest can be climbed without supplementary oxygen, but only by the most accomplished mountaineers and at increased risk.
 Low oxygen impairs cognition, and the combination of extreme weather, low temperatures, and steep slopes often requires quick, accurate decisions.
 While about 95 per cent of climbers who reach the summit use bottled oxygen in order to reach the top, about five per cent of climbers have summited Everest without supplemental oxygen.
 The death rate is double for those who attempt to reach the summit without supplemental oxygen.
 Travelling above 8000 m altitude is a factor in cerebral hypoxia.
 One study found that Mount Everest may be the highest an acclimatised human could go, but also found that climbers may suffer permanent neurological damage despite returning to lower altitudes.
 The use of bottled oxygen to ascend Mount Everest has been controversial.
-It was first used on the 1922 British Mount Everest Expedition by George Finch and Geoffrey Bruce who climbed up to 7800 m at a spectacular speed of 1000 ft/h.
-Pinned down by a fierce storm, they escaped death by breathing oxygen from a jury-rigged set-up during the night.
-The next day they climbed to 8100 m at 900 ft/h – nearly three times as fast as non-oxygen users.
-Yet the use of oxygen was considered so unsportsmanlike that none of the rest of the Alpine world recognised this high ascent rate.

 George Mallory described the use of such oxygen as unsportsmanlike, but he later concluded that it would be impossible for him to summit without it and consequently used it on his final attempt in 1924.
 When Tenzing and Hillary made the first successful summit in 1953, they also used open-circuit bottled oxygen sets, with the expedition's physiologist Griffith Pugh referring to the oxygen debate as a "futile controversy", noting that oxygen "greatly increases subjective appreciation of the surroundings, which after all is one of the chief reasons for climbing."
 For the next twenty-five years, bottled oxygen was considered standard for any successful summit.